Clicky

 Gelato Fantasy

-Yes, it says fantasy for a reason.
-The five-star ratings at Gelato Fantasy don’t lie.
-It is the best gelato in the city according to locals.
-They have classics like chocolate and vanilla, but they also have some unique flavours like black cherry and pistachio.
-Top with Venetian cream and whatever toppings you choose.
+Gelato Fantasy serves the city’s best gelato, with classics like chocolate and vanilla, plus unique flavours like black cherry and pistachio.
+Top with Venetian cream and your favourite toppings.

 Il Cornetto